Path through green grass toward blue sky symbolizing habit formation journey

 Ever wonder why some habits stick and others fall away?

-A 2020 study published in PLOS ONE tracking over 1,000 participants found that 80% of New Year’s
+A 2020 study published in PLOS ONE tracking over 1,000 participants found that 80% of New Year's resolutions don't make it past February.

-It’s not that willpower doesn’t matter, but there are times when “try harder” isn’t a strategy that will
+It's not that willpower doesn't matter, but there are times when "try harder" isn't a strategy that will ensure success.

 The good news?
-When you start to understand how habit formation actually works in your brain, you can
+When you start to understand how habit formation actually works in your brain, you can build habits that don't require constant willpower drain so they become automatic.
+Let's explore what the research has shown us and some practical strategies to build sustainable habits.

 How Long Does It Really Take?